wushilin/portforwarder_rs/README.md

 # Running
 ## Directory structure

-You should build your tls proxy using `$ cargo build --release`
+You should build your port forwarder using `$ cargo build --release`

-And copy `target/release/tlsproxy` to a separate folder.
+And copy `target/release/portforwarder` to a separate folder.

 In the same folder, you should also copy the following files: